geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 It's Monday morning here.
 Okay.
 Anyway, let's move on to a cool, tiny, great stuff.
 I don't know what you were up to, but you want to talk about your fast jamming, like some other abstraction.

 ##### **Geohot** [[00:04:38](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=278)]
 Yeah, so mainly what I did this week was I built like I built TVM, I built tile, I went through it just saw what all of these existing abstractions were.
 And it's pretty clear, I think.
 It's what I described.
 I just need to implement that this week.
 Like instead of putting a load in the store with the defined local, you can really just say contiguous define local and this works.
 Because we have the axes labeled like like like so when you think of what contiguous is contiguous is just like creative to create a buffer and DRAM.
 But there's no reason that contiguous can't also be create a buffer in locals or create a buffer registers.
 Tile Lang has these abstractions pretty good.
 I posted, I posted Tile Lang and I actually like played with it a whole bunch.
 It's just yeah, like the front example basically explains how to write a fast GEMM.
-We just need to support that in in tiny grad.
+We just need to support that in in tinygrad.

 ##### **Chenyu** [[00:05:49](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=349)]
 I also just post the new cutlass and their new tree in I think I'm via channel.